 Consider sedation dentistry

 Sedation dentistry can be an option for patients with dental fear.
 Nitrous oxide and oral conscious sedation are two common types of sedatives used in dental clinics.
-Talk to your dentist to find out which option is best for you.
+Contact our dentist in Laveen, AZ, to find out which option is best for you.
 Take this extra step to ensure your dentist is able to help you overcome your fear of seeing a dentist.

 MON9:00 am - 7:00 pm